terascope/teraslice/docs/packages/teraslice-cli/overview.md

 ```
 teraslice-cli assets init
 ```
 An asset is composed of processors that reside in the asset_name/asset directory.
 This command creates the basic asset directory structure.
 The teraslice-cli will ask for an asset name and brief description before creating the asset file structure, test framework, and it's needed dependencies.
-It will create working test in the spec directory.
-If `yarn` is isntalled then the cli will use `yarn` to install the dependencies, otherwise it will try to use `npm`.
+It will create working tests in the test directory.
+If `yarn` is installed then the cli will use `yarn` to install the dependencies, otherwise it will use `npm`.
 Use `yarn test` or `npm test` to run the test suite.

 Asset directory contents
 ```